Guide Dog Class Lecture: Working without Sidewalks

 How to Move Around an Obstacle:

-• Direct your dog to the right with a formal turn
+5) Direct your dog toward the street with a formal turn (this will be a right or left turn).

-If your dog continues forward without regard to your moving left command, stop and do a formal turn with your dog.
+If your dog continues forward without regard to your moving turn cue, stop and do a formal turn with your dog.
 If your dog does not respond to this, feel to the side; perhaps there are many cars parked bumper to bumper that your dog needs to pass before getting you back to the curb edge.

 Intersections

 You know you are at an intersection when your dog follows the curb edge around a corner and travels in a new direction.
-Unlike work on sidewalks, we actually want your dog to round the corner.
+Unlike guidework on sidewalks, we actually want your dog to round the corner.
 Continue walking around the corner until you feel yourself straighten out.
-Go a few more steps then halt your dog and make a formal left turn (just as you would when normally checking your edge).
-At this point, if your destination is down this intersecting street, make a right turn and continue along the roadside in the new direction.
+Go a few more steps then halt your dog and make a formal turn (just as you would when normally checking your edge).
+At this point, if your destination is down this intersecting street, continue along the roadside in the new direction.

-If, however, you had wanted to continue on your original travel line, you will need to cross this intersecting street.
+If, however, you intend to continue your original travel line, you will need to cross this intersecting street.
 How do you line up for this crossing?
-There are two ways depending on your orientation preferences – one way is to do two right turns, the other is to do a heel about-turn.
+There are two ways depending on your orientation preferences – one way is to do two formal turns, the other is to do a heel about-turn.

-• Two Right Turns: From your position facing the curb after checking your edge, make two formal right turns.
-After the first, take 1 or 2 steps and then halt your dog (the street you want to cross is now on your right).
-After the second formal right turn to face the street, immediately halt to give you and your dog a chance to read traffic.
-Essentially, you have pivoted in place on this second right turn.
+From your position facing the curb after checking your edge, make two formal turns, right or left depending on the side of the road you are on.
+After the first turn, take 1 or 2 steps and then halt your dog.
+After the second formal turn to face the street, immediately halt, this gives the handler a moment to assess any traffic conditions prior to crossing.
+Essentially, you have pivoted in place on this second turn.
 You are now ready to cross.

 Country Roads

-Country roads often do not have curb.
+Country roads often do not have curbs.
 If they are paved, your edge is usually the dirt or gravel on the side of the road.
-If the road is not paved, your edge may be indicated by weeds or grass and an uneven surface.
+If the road is not paved, your edge may be indicated by weeds, grass or an uneven surface.
 Either way, the edge will not be as easy to detect as in a residential area with curbs.
-While you may not have to contend with parked cars and as many intersections as in a suburban area, you do need to consider fast cars traveling roads with little or no shoulder – all the more reason to check your edge when you hear an oncoming car!
+While you may not have to contend with parked cars and as many intersections as in a suburban area, you do need to consider cars traveling on roads with little or no shoulder, even more reason to check your edge when you hear an oncoming car!
 Many country roads have paths on the shoulder, which may be a safer option.

-Since jogging or bike paths tend to be wide open, they are easy for your dog to walk along.
-On these paths, some guides may default to sidewalkless technique, and walk along the left edge.
-If you are sharing the path with a lot of pedestrians, joggers and bicyclists, walking along the left side means you will be walking toward others coming from the opposite direction.
+Since multi use paths tend to be wide open, they are easy for your dog to walk along.
+On these paths, some guides may default to a sidewalkless technique and walk along the left edge.
+If you are sharing the path with pedestrians, joggers and bicyclists, walking along the left side means you will be walking toward others coming from the opposite direction.
 Depending on the circumstances, this may or may not be an issue.

 For information about hiking on trails, refer to the Special Travel Conditions lecture.